-- 79. Before anything else and for the sake of completeness, it seems useful to address the question of the exact scope of Article 3 para.
+- 81. Before anything else and for the sake of completeness, it seems useful to address the question of the exact scope of Article 3 para.
 3 of the WC Regulations.
 The wording of this provision does not eliminate the proposition that decisions taken by the Organising Committee are "final and binding and not subject to appeal" in the sense that they cannot be dealt with through legal internal channels anymore.
-If correct, this interpretation would lead to the result that such decision could be directly challenged before CAS as all the legal remedies available at FIFA level would have been exhausted. - 80.
+If correct, this interpretation would lead to the result that such decision could be directly challenged before CAS as all the legal remedies available at FIFA level would have been exhausted. - 82.
 However, the Panel finds that Article 3 para.
 3 of the WC Regulations must be read together with Article 14 para.
-3 of the WC Regulations, which clearly states that should a decision be "declared as final and binding and not subject to appeal", a formal appeal with CAS is not possible. - 81.
+3 of the WC Regulations, which clearly states that should a decision be "declared as final and binding and not subject to appeal", a formal appeal with CAS is not possible. - 83.
 In this context, the Panel finds that, on the basis of Article 3 para.
-3 of the WC Regulations, appeals before CAS are not available against decisions issued by the Organizing Committee.
+3 of the WC Regulations, appeals before CAS are not available against decisions issued by the Organizing Committee. - 84.
+The main issues to be resolved are i) whether the list of exceptions to the jurisdiction of CAS provided under Article 58 para.
+3 of the FIFA Statutes is exhaustive and ii) whether it can be completed by the WC Regulations.